 A little planning will help you become a more confident, patient, disciplined, and well-rounded runner.

-Before you start the reverse-enginerring process (see Part I here), list the things that make up and affect your training, as many as you can thing of: practical limitations such as job and family, the types of workouts you’ll include (e.g., long runs, marathon-pace [MP] runs, tempo runs, intervals, hills), and the basic plan you’ll be using, which will likely be an adaptation of something you’ve used already (e.g., a 16-week plan from a book or Web site, a four-month buildup created by a private coach).
+Before you begin laying out your training program, list the things that make up and affect your training, as many as you can think of: practical limitations such as job and family, the types of workouts you’ll include (e.g., long runs, marathon-pace [MP] runs, tempo runs, intervals, hills), and the basic plan you’ll be using, which will likely be an adaptation of something you’ve used already (e.g., a 16-week plan from a book or website, or a four-month buildup created by a private coach).
 You’ll refer to these often as you produce your training schedule.

 So far this may look like more psychobabble or gobbledygook than substance, so an example of how this works is in order.